 - Big Rotten Apple: And how.
 Aside from depicting the grittier side of New York, the film ventures well beneath the city.

-- Chekhov's Gun: We see Agent Hare leaving his home, being bade farewell by his paralyzed wife, then the second mook leaving his house after waving goodbye to his paralyzed son, by which point, the audience starts to get an inkling of what the conspiracy is all about.
+- Chekhov's Gun: We see Agent Hare leaving his home, being bade farewell by his paralyzed wife, then Detective Burke leaving his house after waving goodbye to his paralyzed son, by which point, the audience starts to get an inkling of what the conspiracy is all about.

 - Deadly Doctor: Myrick.
 In all fairness, not intentionally, but it doesn't change the fact that everyone he's experimented on in the name of research has died.

-- Dirty Cop: Hare, technically.
-Finances might be his motive, but even then, it's probably to help his wife.
+- Dirty Cop: Burke and Hare, technically.
+Finances might be the motive, but even then, it's likely to help their loved ones too.

 - The Dragon: Agent Hare.